Sh0ckFR/inZOIKeybindsFixMod/README.md

 # inZOI Keybinds Fix Mod

-This is a project to enable AZERTY and ARROWS key in the game inZOI to move the character.
+This is a project to enable AZERTY and ARROW keys in the game inZOI to move the character.

 ## How to use the mod